destinydriven/CakePHP-Fancybox-Plugin/README.markdown

    https://github.com/destinydriven/CakePHP-Fancybox-Plugin

-2. Create the folder 'Fancybox' in your 'app/Plugin' directory and copy the Config, Controller, Model, View, and webroot folders into it.
+2. Create the folder 'Fancybox' in your 'app/Plugin' directory and copy the Controller, View, and webroot folders into it.

 3. Download jQuery (jquery-1.7.2.min.js) and upload to your 'app/webroot/js' directory and load in your app/View/Loyouts/default.ctp using: